 With the cloud, you may find that fewer people are needed to manage your servers, but you will still need project managers, network administrators, and business analysts.
 With fewer IT resources required for the core tasks, the IT department will have more time to spend on the strategic aspect of its role: delivering business value to the company.

 Atlantic.Net provides a full line of cloud hosting solutions that give you flexibility and control, backed by almost two decades of experience in connectivity, advanced computing, hosting, and web technologies.
-Give your IT department the availability, security, and scalability they demand from their infrastructure by choosing Atlantic.Net’s flexible and affordable Cloud Server hosting.
+Give your IT department the availability, security, and scalability they demand from their infrastructure by choosing Atlantic.Net’s flexible and affordable cloud server hosting.
+Atlantic.Net even supports HIPAA cloud setups.
 Call 1-800-521-5881 today to get started with a free trial!